alex1701c/EmojiRunner/README.md

 ![Search for emojis](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/search_with_prefix.png)

 #### Configure settings
-You can search for emojis, set the unicode level (later versions can not be displayed) and you can enable/disable categories
+You can search for emojis, set the unicode level (later versions can not be displayed) and you can enable/disable categories.
+Additionally you can sort the favourites using drag and drop
 ![Search for emojis](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/config.png)

 #### Add a custom emoji
 You must provide a name and and emoji, the description and tags are optional
 ![Add a custom emoji](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/enter_custom_emoji.png)

 This gets saved in the ~/.local/share/emojirunner/customemojis.json file.
 In this file you can also override the existing emojis, but you have to do that manually.
 ![Custom emojis file](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/custom_emojis_file.png)